 Since he can remember, Félix has dedicated himself to the countryside and working the land with his family.
 He even studied agronomy in college.

 Understandably, he grew worried when his elderly parents began showing signs of acute pesticide poisoning – stinging eyes, rashes, blisters, nausea, dizziness, diarrhea, and more.
 From that moment on, he was committed to transitioning to a healthier way of farming.

-This was when Felix discovered Esperanza Bolivia, who provides community-based trainings to transition farmers to more organic, sustainable agriculture methods.
+This was when Felix discovered Advance Bolivia, who provides community-based trainings to transition farmers to more organic, sustainable agriculture methods.

 With much enthusiasm he began learning how to migrate his conventional production processes towards agroecological processes – sustainable farming that works with nature.
 These new practices improve care of the environment, the economy, and the nutrition of local families.

 This migration process consists of gradually reducing chemicals used in all the vegetables it produces, thus reducing the damage they cause to long-term health when ingested.
 The organic fertilizer and pesticide workshops share important information with more and more farmers rural Bolivian farmers like Felix every season.

 Effects of Going Organic

 Felix is aware that many people now prefer to buy natural produce and that organic fruits and vegetables have an added value.
 He remains constant and committed to the workshops, also learning how to prepare healthy and balanced meals.
 The team of local community health educators implements additional trainings on recipes that include the vegetables of high nutritional value that they produce.

 “We learned how to make quinoa burgers with parsley and potatoes with a side of broccoli, cabbage, tomato, and spinach salad.
 Everyone in my class was very surprised by how delicious the recipe was without any meat, being low in calories and very nutritious.”